MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 - `$False`
 - `$Null`

-Module manifests for modules loaded in `RestrictedLanguage` mode may use these additional variables:
+Module manifests are loaded in `RestrictedLanguage` mode and may use these additional variables:

 - `$PSScriptRoot`